 |

-Operation Epic Fury TimelineHome > Events > OEF > Timeline Operation Epic Fury began on Saturday, February 28, 2026, with a U.S.-Israel joint multi-domain offensive against Iran to destroy its missile, drone, and nuclear infrastructure.
-The mission saw rapid success in establishing air superiority, aimed to permanently cripple Iran's defense industry and naval capability.
+Operation Epic Fury TimelineHome > Events > OPEF > Timeline Operation Epic Fury began on Saturday, February 28, 2026, with a U.S.-Israel joint multi-domain offensive against Iran to destroy its missile, drone, and nuclear infrastructure.
+The mission saw rapid success in establishing air superiority, degrading Iran's air force, destroying Iran's navy, disruption of Iran's defense industry, and limiting Iran's ability to attack neighbors with missiles and drones.

 "Strategy without tactics